 How to Trade NFTs & Where to Store NFTs

 Buying and owning NFTs isn’t like typical cryptocurrency trading.
 In order to purchase a digital collectible or tokenized asset, you’ll likely need a digital currency like Ether, although individual sellers may accept cash or trade.

 You’ll also need someone to transact with.
 Since each token is unique, there aren’t exchanges for NFTs.
 Instead, there are marketplaces that connect individual buyers with individual sellers.
 You’ll have to work out a price with the person selling the token.
 Then, you can purchase it directly from them.

 If you buy an ERC-721 token it will go to your Ethereum wallet address just like an ERC-20 token.
 However, viewing it in a wallet client won’t tell you anything about its value, only that you hold it.
 Its value comes from whatever system the token is a part of.
 So, a CryptoKitty NFT is linked to a drawing of a kitty with certain attributes, and that kitty can be listed on the open market should you choose to sell.

 The Non-Fungible Token Future

 Once you start thinking about the possibilities of non-fungible assets, it’s difficult to find a theoretical limit to the things NFTs could digitize.
-Your identity, qualifications, real-world property, and digital collectibles could all exist on the blockchain.
-They would be tokens you can keep, show, share, or sell.
+It’s more than crypto art tokens– NFTs could represent your identity, qualifications, real-world property, and all sorts of digital collectibles, all existing on the blockchain.
+These tokens are capable of being stored, showed, shared, or sold.